Iggy Azalea: 2015–2018: Career development and Change of management

 On 8 June 2018, the rapper revealed that Survive the Summer would be an EP.
 She also stated that the reason behind the postponed release date—originally for 2 June, then 30 June release—was the change of president of her record label, Island Records.
 On 5 July, Azalea released two tracks from the EP: "Tokyo Snow Trip" and "Kream", the latter featuring Tyga.
+"Kream" debuted at number 96 on the Billboard Hot 100, and it became Azalea's first entry on the Hot 100 since her 2016 song "Team".
+It was certified Platinum by the Recording Industry Association of America (RIAA) in February 2019.
 Survive the Summer was released on 3 August 2018, and debuted at number 144 on the Billboard 200.
 On 3 November 2018, Azalea tweeted that she had left Island Records, which she had signed to in 2017, and established her own record label, which was then named New Classic Records.
 Two weeks later, she announced she had signed a $2.7 million dollar distribution deal with an unidentified company.
 She stated that she would be an independent artist, be able to sign other artists, and own all her masters, with the exception of her music licensed under Universal.
 On 20 November 2018, it was announced that she had signed a partnership deal with Empire Distribution.
 She would later rename her record label Bad Dreams in January 2019.
+On 28 December 2018, Azalea performed on Maracanã Stadium in Rio de Janeiro when one of her dancers suffered a seizure onstage.
+Despite calling for ambulance mid performance, she continued singing which sparked online critisizm.
+She later revealed that she kept singing because she thought the dancer just fell down or twisted an ankle, and expressed her feelings of being constantly under public pressure.